investblog/animated-favicon/readme.txt

 ### How can I change the number of images in the animation?

-To change the number of images in the animation, modify the value of the `NumberOfPics` constant in the JavaScript code of the plugin.
+You can change the number of images in the animation on the settings page.

 ### How can I change the frequency of image switching?

-To change the frequency of image switching, modify the value of the `setTimeout()` function in the JavaScript code of the plugin.
+You can change the frequency of image switching on the settings page.

 ### What image formats can be used for the icons?

-By default, the plugin expects the icons to be in SVG format.
-However, other image formats can be used as well.
-To use a different image format, modify the `animateFavicon()` JavaScript function in the plugin code.

-### Where should the icons be located?

-The plugin assumes that the icons for the animation are located in the active theme directory under the `/favicon` directory.
+You can use any image format for the icons as long as the file extension is included in the filename.
+The icons should be named `favicon-1`, `favicon-2`, etc. and located in the active theme's `/favicon` directory.

-== Screenshots ==
+== Example ==

-1. Example of the animated favicon on a website
+To see Animated Favicon Plugin in action, please visit investblog.io in your web browser.

 == Changelog ==

+= 1.1.0 =
+* Added settings page to adjust number of images, timeout, and file extension

 = 1.0.0 =
 * Initial release